baokhoavu/baocovidmap/README.md

 [![Powered by Vercel](./powered-by-vercel.svg)](https://vercel.com?utm_source=pulakchakraborty)

-Covid Map is a map-based responsive web-application built using Create-React-App to monitor and visualize the spread of the novel Covid19 virus across the world.
+Bao Covid Map is a map-based responsive web-application built using Create-React-App to monitor and visualize the spread of the novel Covid19 virus across the world.
+Data grabbed is represented on graphs using key targets.

 ## Demo